Juhani

 ISO 9000 integration

-Every organization has always existing its
+Every organization has always its

-more effective if the business management infrastructure is clearly and innovatively
+more effective if the business management infrastructure of the organization is clearly defined, and the organization has adopted its own QM approach within its management

 infrastructure.
 This is also a natural basis for excellent ISO 9000 applications.